 We are looking for people with some understanding of history and historical research and who are interested in working with young people to serve as judges for the Lower Eastern Shore History Day contest.
-The contest is being held virtually this year.
-You will have access to the students' work through the online portal where you also register.
-Judges will be assigned to two- or three-person teams, and you will have from about February 12 to February 27 to review your entries, write comments, and meet with your team to rank your entries (the online portal has a meeting function, so you don't need to have your own Zoom account or anything like that).
+For all categories, you will have access to the annotated bibliographies and process papers ahead of time.
+For documentaries, papers, and websites, you will have the actual projects ahead of time as well.
+Access will be through the online portal where you also register.
+Judges will be assigned to two- or three-person teams, and you will have from about TBA to TBA to review your entries and, if you choose, to get started on writing comments.

 JUDGES' REGISTRATION: Click here to register.
 On the page this takes you to, go to the "Create Account" box on the right and enter your name and email, then click "Create Account."
 On the page that pops up, it will ask you what you are registering as.
 On the drop-down menu, choose "Judge" and click "Save and Continue."
 The portal will then send an email to the email address you entered.
 Go to that email and click in the email as directed.
 That should take you to several short forms/pages; on each form/page, fill out the requested information and then click "Save and Continue."
 At the end, you will get an acknowledgment that you have registered as a judge.

-JUDGES, PLEASE BE AWARE THAT THE EVALUATION FORMS HAVE CHANGED DRASTICALLY AND THERE ARE NUMEROUS RULE CHANGES--Please consult the resources below for more information.
+JUDGES, PLEASE BE AWARE THAT THE EVALUATION FORMS CHANGED DRASTICALLY IN 2021 AND THERE ARE NUMEROUS RULE CHANGES--Please consult the resources below for more information.

 The state program has produced numerous short videos on different aspects of judging.
 Videos 1-4 are intended for judges new to NHD, while the remaining videos are intended for all judges.
 More videos are being added.